 The timepiece also provides some basic smartwatch functions and will dish out SMS notifications when paired with a smartphone.
 The battery lasts for 10 hours, more than enough for a good round of golf.

 Instead of the S6, you could opt for Garmin’s Approach X40.
-Although not as fully featured as its big brother, it comes with a lower price tag and slimmer design.
+Although not as fully featured, it comes with a lower price tag and slimmer design.
 You still get precise distances to greens, hazards and doglegs.

 On the course, Approach X40’s AutoShot round analyzer automatically detects shots along the fairway and measures distances for post-round analysis on Garmin Connect.
 With its built-in digital scorecard, the X40 golf band makes it easy to keep track of your score throughout each round.